GuidoPenta/GuidoPenta/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on finding the best IT talents in Italy @Adecco
+- 🔭 I’m currently finding the best IT talents in Italy for my clients @Adecco
 - 🌱 I’m currently learning about GitHub (ubernoob)
 - 💬 I you are searching for a new work in Italy, write me!
 - 📫 How to reach me: guido.penta@adecco.it